OJB-Quantum/QC-Hardware-How-To/README.md

 ___________________________________________________________________________________________________________________________________________

-## Critical Equations & Formulas for Noise Types in a Dilution Refrigerator
+## A Sample of Equations & Formulas for Noise Types in a Dilution Refrigerator

 ![mathpix 2025-01-16 08-17-03](https://github.com/user-attachments/assets/f79d4be9-054e-4bb5-b635-2f2743734005)